© Frank H. Jump

 Kristi Siegel Capone

-Categories: Baltimore MD · Featured Fade
+Posted in Baltimore MD, Featured Fade

 (Left) Scene in Whitehall Street, Atlanta, Georgia, 1864.
 Note building with sign reading "Auction & Negro Sales", a slave trade business.
 Slave auction ad (middle) On right: Scars of a whipped slave (April 2, 1863, Baton Rouge, Louisiana, USA.
 Original caption: Overseer Artayou Carrier whipped me.
 I was two months in bed sore from the whipping.
 My master come after I was whipped; he discharged the overseer.
 The very words of poor Peter, taken as he sat for his picture. - Wikipedia